ecSeq/DNAseq/docs/usage.md

 There are different ways to provide the required software dependencies for the pipeline.
 The recommended method is to use the Conda, Docker or Singularity profiles as provided by the pipeline.

-### `-profile`
+### `-profile <ARG>`
 Use this parameter to choose a preset configuration profile.
-See the [installation documentation](https://app.gitbook.com/@epidiverse/s/project/epidiverse-pipelines/installation) for more information about profiles.

 Profiles available with the pipeline are:

 * `standard`
     * The default profile, used if `-profile` is not specified.